Mathematical Sciences

 Jens Mache.
 Professor of computer science.
 Parallel and distributed systems, computer networks, cybersecurity.
 PhD 1999 University of Oregon.
 MS 1994 Southern Oregon University.
 Vordiplom 1992 Universitaet Karlsruhe.

 Elizabeth A. Stanhope.
-Professor of mathematics, chair of the Department of Mathematical Sciences.
+Professor of mathematics and department chair.
 Differential geometry, spectral geometry.
 PhD 2002, AM 1999 Dartmouth College.
 BA 1995 Carleton College.

 Iva Stavrov.
 Professor of mathematics.
 Differential geometry, algebraic topology.
 PhD 2003, MS 2001 University of Oregon.
 BS 1998 University of Belgrade.